Discover How Quickly Our Google Images Removal Process Works!

 There are several ways to remove a photo on Google Images.

 You can contact the Webmaster and ask him or her to remove or deindex the photo, you can submit a DMCA copyright takedown notification if you own the copyright to the photo or video.
+If you can identify the name or location of the hosting company, for example an image with hosting in UAE, you can also request image removal.

 Or you can hire an online reputation management service to ensure fast and affordable removal of photos or images that appear on Google Images.